muratk5n/thirdwave/en/README.md

 ---

 "Remote" learning is the wrong definition.
 Lectures can be viewed at school just as easily as they are viewed at home.
-They key point is the delivery should not be done by the parrot/imbecile.

 ---